squidfunk/mkdocs-material/docs/reference/diagrams.md

   [^2]:
     If you don't want to use the native integration, [mkdocs-mermaid2-plugin][8] might be a good alternative.
-However, note that this plugin cannot be used in conjunction with the [mkdocs-minify-plugin][9] and doesn't integrate natively.
+However, note that this plugin cannot be used in conjunction with the [mkdocs-minify-plugin][9] and doesn't adapt to dark mode.

   [2]: ../insiders.md
   [3]: https://facelessuser.github.io/pymdown-extensions/extensions/superfences/